 Also, be careful of what you say out loud.
 If you’re in public making a payment over the phone and reading your credit card information out loud, eavesdroppers can wind up stealing that data.

 It’s sad we have to mention this, but unfortunately, we must.
 It’s not just hackers who could steal your identity.
 It could be a family member or friend.

 That’s why it’s very important to keep passwords and important documents in a safe place.
 Don’t just leave things with information like Social Security numbers and banking information sitting around the house.
 Always hide your information to protect your bank accounts and identity.

 Take control of your identity and make the switch to Identity Guard with Kim today.
-Get 2 months free with purchase of an annual plan at IdentityGuard.com/Kim
+Get two months free with the purchase of an annual plan at IdentityGuard.com/Kim .